mik90/ristretto/README.md

 #### Clang-format
 - Using 3 versions, one in container, one on Arch, one on Gentoo
-- Gentoo is 9.0.1
-- Try to find oldest setup
+- Gentoo is 9.0.1, just use the oldest setup
 - Based on LLVM, changed to:
     - TabWidth = 4
     - PointerAlignment = Left